sylefeb/Silice/learn-silice/Documentation.md

 > **Note:** Keep in mind that algorithms can also autorun and have their inputs/outputs bound to variables.
 Algorithms may also contain an `always_before` or `always_after` blocks that are always running.

 # Pipelines

+> Several projects in the repo use pipelines and can provide a good practical introduction: [pipeline_sort](../projects/pipeline_sort/README.md) (has detailed explanations), [divstd_pipe](../projects/divstd_pipe/README.md) (uses the pre-processor to produce a pipeline for division when instantiated) and the [ice-v conveyor and swirl CPUs](../projects/ice-v/README.md).

 The pipeline syntax is:
 ```c